 Here’s our guide to 10 things you need to do in Harborne

-On the second Saturday of every month you'll find a host of local traders (which must be from no more than 50 miles away) sprawled along the highstreet of Harborne.
-A great place to get local produce and a tasty snack!
+On the third Saturday of every month you'll find a host of local traders (which must be from no more than 50 miles away) sprawled along the high street of Harborne.
+A great place to get unique handmade items, local produce and a tasty snack!

 2) Visit the Old School Yard

-With Boston Tea Party and Prezzo, the Old School Yard is a great place to meet for food, or even improve your own culinary skills at the Harborne Food School.
+With Boston Tea Party and Hengata, the Old School Yard is a great place to meet for food and admire the Victoria architecture.

 3) Shop till you drop